AkhileshRajbhar07/LearingKotlin/README.md

 ## Notes
 - Ensure Docker or Podman is installed and running on your system.
-- The MongoDB keyfile and MySQL init script permissions are required for proper container operation.
+- The MySQL init script permissions are required for proper container operation.
 - For any issues, check the logs of the respective containers or Gradle output.